-We have a risk information sheet which has been provided to all members and is available on request, provided by SportCheer England, which details those who may be more vulnerable to COVID-19.
+We have a risk information sheet which has been provided to all members, provided by SportCheer England, which details those who may be more vulnerable to COVID-19.
 Please assess your own situation and the potential impact of your child(ren) returning to cheer.
 Please email us at email@example.com if you have any concerns you would like to discuss.

 Please monitor the health of those in your household.
 Athletes must not attend practice if they are, or if anyone else in your household or support bubble is:

 Unwell, keeping in mind that children can have different symptoms to the recognised fever, cough, and changes to sense of smell/taste.

 Self-isolating after testing positive, or after being told to isolate by NHS Test and Trace.